 Malaria is listed as a significant health concern for 43 nations as you can see above.
 (However, again this is a low estimate.
 According to the WHO, Malaria was present in 108 countries and territories in 2008.)
 AIDS is listed as widespread in 9 countries and 15 are listed as having “untreated water that is unsafe to drink,” although the total number of nations that lack clean water is much higher.
 In fact, 1.1 billion people people can’t access clean and safe water, and “2.5 billion live without adequate sanitation” and “nearly 80% of all cases of disease in developing countries have been linked to contaminated water.”
 (World Politics in New Era – Pg.
 469.)

 Water also plays a large role in the food crises many countries are experiencing because food needs water to grow, of course.
 Drip irrigators and drought resistant crops can help conserve water for plants.
-Teaching poor nations about composting to amend depleted soil, education about non-traditional farming (traditional agriculture requires clearing of land, which can damage the ecosystem) and growing and freely distributing foods high in vitamin A like sweet potatoes and carrots would also help greatly with the food and water crisis in developing nations.
+Teaching poor nations about composting to amend depleted soil, education about organic permaculture, and growing and freely distributing foods high in vitamin A like sweet potatoes and carrots would also help greatly with the food and water crisis in developing nations.
 (Vitamin A deficiency is widespread in many poor nations and causes blindness in millions.)

-The Food and Agriculture Organization (FAO) estimates that there are more than one billion starving people in world and 60% of them are women.
+The Food and Agriculture Organization (FAO) estimates that there are more than one billion starving people in world and 60% of them are female.
 Six million children under the age of 5 die yearly due to diseases related to malnutrition.
 But more than enough food is already produced to feed everyone on earth.
 The problem is most of it hoarded or wasted.
 It is better for poor countries to grow their own food because they often can’t afford imported food (it also requires energy and money to ship) and food aid often ends up in the hands of greedy corporate and political actors instead of hungry people.
 It’s also not sustainable.
 Trade embargoes on food and other resources meant to target hostile governments also need to be stopped, because they only hurt the poor.
-But these are self help problems.
-If sustainable solutions were put into practice in every country, they wouldn’t need any help from outside nations, and merely giving inhabitants of these countries this information could help greatly.
+If sustainable solutions were put into practice in every country, they wouldn’t need any help from outside “nations,” and merely giving inhabitants of these countries education could help greatly.